Barriers to training

-Despite the numerous advantages associated with undertaking literacy training or basic training, illiterate individuals face barriers that often prevent them from going ahead.
+Despite the numerous advantages associated with undertaking literacy or basic training, illiterate individuals face barriers that often prevent them from moving ahead.

-For those deciding to take the necessary steps to change their condition, sometimes following several months or even years of deliberation, that does not mean they are there yet.
-They have to face other difficulties which all too often lead them to drop their plans to return to training.
+For those deciding to take the necessary steps to upgrade their skills and change their condition, sometimes following several months or even years of deliberation, that does not mean they are there yet.
+They have to face numerous other difficulties which all too often lead them to drop their plans to go back to school:

-Problems concerning the program and its policies, such as a resource-person who does not call back, long waiting lists or inconvenient schedules
+- Problems concerning management of the programs offered and accessibility, such as a resource-person who does not call back, long waiting lists or inconvenient schedules;

-Individuals’ own disposition, in line with past learning experiences (doing badly at school, etc.)
+- Individuals’ own disposition, in line with past learning experiences (e.g., doing badly at school);

-Lack of money (precarious situation, barely enough money for the basic needs)
+- Lack of money (precarious situation, barely enough money for basic needs);

-Concerns with the program itself: duration, level of difficulty, anxiety about being able to work at their own pace and the relevance of the content
+- Concerns with the program itself: duration, level of difficulty, anxiety about being able to work at their own pace and relevance of content offered;

 Observations taken from research on users calling the Literacy Foundation’s Referral Department:

-Those who do not register in a class describe various personal barriers or obstacles associated with the institutions:
+- Those who do not register in a class describe various personal barriers associated with institutions:

 Selma Vorobief, Parcours des apprenants potentiels à la suite d’un appel aux lignes de référence Info-Alpha et Info Apprendre (Path taken by learners following a call to the Info‑Alpha and Adult Learnline reference lines), Literacy Foundation, Montreal, April 2009, 81 pages.